jinaga/jinaga_com/src/content/documents/02-steps/02-testing-steps/04-query-facts.md

 ---
-title: "Querying Facts"
+title: "Query Facts"
 ---

-To query for related facts, you write a template function.
+To query for related facts, you write a specification function.
-The template function matches facts of a certain type having specified predecessors.
+The specification function matches facts of a certain type having specified predecessors.

 ## Query for Successors